 Interment or cremation

-Estate planning is another vital part of ensuring that your loved ones would be financially protected after your death.
+Estate planning is another vital part of ensuring that your loved ones will be financially protected after your death.
 Drawing up a will and testament delegates not only how you’d like your final arrangements carried out, but also how your estate is dispersed.
-Your will ensures that any, like your house, car, or other valuables go into the right hands after your death.
+Your will ensures that any personal property, like your house, car, or other valuables go into the right hands after your death.

 Life insurance, on the other hand, isn’t taxed, cannot be taken by creditors, and will only be paid out to your beneficiaries.
 Adequate coverage ensures you’re not taking any chances or risking your family’s financial health.